 - English language proficiency

-If English is not your native language or the exclusive language of instruction at your home university.
-Required TOEFL score of 100 IBT, 7.5 IELTS, or 5 APIEL
+If English is not your native language or the exclusive language of instruction at your home university, then you need to meet a required TOEFL score of 100 IBT, 7.5 IELTS, or 5 APIEL.

 You must complete and return all required documents electronically before your application is considered complete and eligible for the review process.

 - Online application form, including one page personal statement

 - .pdf upload of your official transcript and current course schedule

 - .pdf copy of your TOEFL Score Report, if English is not your native language or the language of instruction at your home university

 - Home College Reference Form (available within online application)